Skip to content

 Bioschemas profiles for training resources

-Many training related resources will include pages describing tutorials or courses.
+Many training related resources will include pages describing courses and/or tutorials.
 As such, they are marked up using the following three profiles:

 • Course: A profile describing a course from a generic point of view, i.e., the learning objectives of a course rather than where and when it is delivered.